Rick Nelson

 Rick's last band was one of his best, featuring the great Bobby Neal on guitar.
 Neal's guitar work on Rick's 80's albums "Playing to Win", "All My Best" and "Live 1983-1985" makes them worth checking out.
 Rick's last sessions from 1985 have yet to be officially released, although a few tracks have turned up on bootleg CD's.
 Rick's untimely death prevented him from completing most of the songs, but "One After 909", "So Long", and "Singin' the Blues" offer a good hint at the direction he was taking on these final sessions.

 Much rumour and innuendo has surrounded the crash that took Rick's life.
-Many people stil believe the plane caught fire due to Rick and his band freebasing cocaine in flight, despite the FAA's investigation that determined it was a faulty heater that caused the fire.
+Many people still believe the plane caught fire due to Rick and his band freebasing cocaine in flight, despite the FAA's investigation that determined it was a faulty heater that caused the fire.
 Maybe it is simply more exciting for people to imagine the former "teen idol" and boy next door dying a because of drug abuse.
 Whatever the case, the facts state otherwise.
-To this day, David Nelson insists that his brother did not do drugs, and many of Rick's friends will attest to the kind of person he really was - gentle, considerate, thoughful of others, and even spiritual in his own way.
-His songs attest to that.
+Many fans believe Rick ended his life addicted to cocaine and marijuana, although the Jordanaires, who backed him up on the 50's hits and toured with Rick and the band in the 80's, insist they never saw any signs of drug abuse.
+Rick's producer/musical arranger, Jimmie Haskell, also stated in a 2004 interview that he never saw Rick or the musicians using illegal drugs - even on those final sessions in 1985.
+Rick's brother David also stated that he never saw his brother use dope, but still the gossip about his private life persists.
+It's easy to talk the trash when the person is no longer around to defend themselves, but many of Rick's friends have attested to the kind of person he really was - gentle, considerate, thoughtful of others, and even spiritual in his own way.
+It must have meant a lot to Rick to know he had the respect and admiration of peers like Elvis, Carl Perkins, Fats Domino, John Fogerty and Waylon Jennings.
 At one point in time, Rick had to fight an uphill battle for respect because of his teen idol image.
 In death, the drug rumours tarnished his image further.
 Only now, many years later, does he seem to be earning the respect he deserves.
 This web page is my own small contribution to that, and a thank you to Rick for inspiring me with many years of great music.
-God bless you, Rick, we're still listening.
+I don't think I've ever done a show without playing at least one of his songs.
+"I'm Walkin", "Never Be Anyone Else But You", "Lonesome Town", "Last Time Around", "Lay Back in the Arms of Someone" and "Easy to Be Free" are just a few of Rick's songs I've performed, and I will continue to sing them till my dying day.
+God bless you, Rick.